vasilakisfil/EventDB/README.md

 **HAML**  is used as markup language instead of eRuby that is included in rails in the next few commits.

-Strictly **Unibtrusive** javascript because otherwise things can get really ugnly.
+**Strictly Unibtrusive** javascript and AJAX because otherwise things can get really ugnly.
 Also Modular Pattern is used followed by [this](http://www.dustindiaz.com/javascript-private-public-privileged/) post.

 **JSON** is used in order to pass data from ruby to javascript and back.

+# To Do List
+* Add support for friends and followers
+  * Add support for private, semi-private(public in friends) and public events
+  * Add support for circles of friends
+* Add support for bitly urls in events
+* Add linkage capability among events
+* ...